 Settings: Customize your forScore experience to meet your needs.

-TV Output: This item appears when your iPad is connected to an external display and can override iOS' standard screen mirroring feature, giving you greater control over resolution, rotation, and zoom.
+TV Output: This item appears only when the iPad is connected to an external display and can override iOS' standard screen mirroring feature, giving you greater control over resolution, rotation, and zoom.